swamp/script/README.md

-# Swamp Script 🐊
+# Swamp Programming Language 🐊

 > A magical language that lives in the swamp.

 ## 🌟 Features

 - 🎯 Simple and intuitive syntax
-- 🔄 Fast interpreted execution
+- 🔄 (Not that fast) interpreted execution

-## 🚀 Installation and Usage

-Read about it in the [cli](crates/cli/README.md) documentation.

 ## 📗 Documentation

-Not done yet, but check out the [main.swamp](examples/main.swamp) example and [basics](docs/basics.md) for now.
+Not done yet, but check out https://swamp-lang.org/ to learn more about the syntax.

 ## About Contributions